Jack Wills Slavery and Human Trafficking Statement

-When evaluating the risk of Modern Slavery, we look beyond ‘first tier’ factories (where the final product is sewn together and labels attached) to the ‘lower tiers’, including mills, weaving units, printing units, washing units and tanneries which have, historically, been audited rarely.
-We have worked on identifying these units, focusing initially on India and China which are countries with a high incidence of Modern Slavery.
+Although we have established full visibility of our first tier sites, in order to continue assessing the risk of Modern Slavery, we must look beyond first tier factories to the lower tiers, including mills, weaving units, printing units, washing units and tanneries which have, historically, been audited rarely.
+We have worked on identifying these units, focusing initially on factories in India, China, Pakistan, Turkey and Portugal which are countries with a high incidence of Modern Slavery or prevalence of subcontracting.
 We have also pinpointed regions of high risk, such as the Tamil Nadu region in India which has issues of debt bondage for young girls.
-We have evaluated which lower tier units need to complete our SEQ and intend to extend this transparency further.
+We have evaluated which lower tier units need to complete our SEQ and intend to extend this transparency further in the coming year.

 Monitoring and managing risk and KPI’s

 Our strategy to reduce the risk of Modern Slavery begins with requiring compliance by all business partners with our clear policies and expectations, assessing where risk may be found and then managing these risks through a variety of different methods, a range of which we have set out below.

 Modern Slavery is an inherent threat to all countries and industries and as such it can be best tackled through collaboration.
 Jack Wills has been a member of the Ethical Trading Initiative (ETI) for over 10 years and works with the ETI and other corporate members to develop ways to tackle Modern Slavery, sharing awareness of new and developing issues, ideas on approaches to risk mapping, supplier and factory engagement and training.
 We also submit an annual statement to the ETI which includes information on our actions taken to counter Modern Slavery and we receive direct feedback and suggestions based on this report.